 It is proposed that the Moorebank Intermodal Terminal will provide an integrated transport solution for the movement of freight to, from and within the Sydney metropolitan area.
 It is envisaged that this will alleviate urban congestion and address the critical shortage of freight handling capacity in Sydney.
-A staged redevelopment of the Intermodal Terminal is expected to commence in 2013 (subject to planning approval), with the first stage of the Intermodal Terminal and Terminal by early 2016.
+A staged redevelopment of the Intermodal Terminal is expected to commence in 2013 (subject to planning approval), with the first stage of the Intermodal Terminal Terminal expected to be operational by early 2016.